Quantum Algorithm for Fidelity Estimation: Conclusion

-In this Letter, we have proposed a quantum algorithm for low-rank quantum fidelity estimation, which yields an exponential speedup over the best-known algorithms.
+In this paper, we proposed a quantum algorithm for quantum fidelity estimation, which yields an exponential speedup over the best known algorithms in the low-rank case.
 We hope it could be used as a subroutine in developing fidelity-based quantum algorithms \cite{SR21}.
 The exponents of some complexity factors in our algorithm are large, but we believe they could be reduced by some more sophisticated techniques (see, for example, \cite{Amb12}).
-Furthermore, an interesting and practical problem is whether it is possible to keep the advantage of exponential speedup in our algorithm with restricted quantum operations (e.g. Pauli measurements).
+Furthermore, an interesting problem is whether it is possible to keep the advantage of exponential speedup in our algorithm with restricted quantum operations (e.g., Pauli measurements).

-In addition, it may be possible to extend our algorithm to estimate quantum R\'{e}nyi entropy \cite{MDS13}:
+One of our main technical results (Theorem \ref{thm:sqrt}) can be extended to positive powers (not only square root) of positive semidefinite operator $A$, and therefore can be used in solving other problems, e.g., computing the sandwiched quantum R\'{e}nyi relative entropy \cite{WWY14, MDS13} for $0 < \alpha < 1$: